 Reflect together with your interview partner the chosen and relevant situation in the past.
 Help him/her with guiding questions to reach the right level of concreteness ("What did you do first?
 How did you prepare?" etc.).
 Make sure you discuss your interviewees’s behavior and talk it through step by step (customer journey).
 For each step, ask about the environment („Who was involved?“, „Where?“, „When?“) as well as about positive and negative emotions.
 The key is not only identifying emotions, but understanding them in detail.
 Trigger questions help you to discuss positive and negative experiences profoundly at each stage ("What worked out quite well?", "What bothered or disturbed you?", "What did you think in that moment?", "How did you feel?", "Why?", "What are the consequences?").

 Put yourself in the role of the listener, dig into unexpected answers and be persistent in asking („Why?“) to understand motivations.
-If possible, ask if your counterpart can demonstrate how he/she did each step.
+If possible, ask if your counterpart can demonstrate how he/she did each step or if he/she can show you corresponding tools, rooms and environments (even after the interview with the help of photos or videos).

 In case your chosen journey includes just a few short steps, think about discussing another one if time allows.